 This standalone Windows Server package is commercially available and may be used for production deployments.
 This package may contain new Service Fabric features that are in "Preview".
 Scroll down to "Preview features included in this package." section for the list of the preview features.
 You can download a copy of the EULA now.

-Get support for the Service Fabric standalone package
+Get support for the Service Fabric for Windows Server package

 - Ask the community about the Service Fabric standalone package for Windows Server in the Azure Service Fabric forum.